rodneymaiato/codingBlog/content/posts/how-to-add-the-official-bootstrap-module-in-a-hugo-site.md

 author: Rodney Maiato
 tags: ["hugo"]
 draft: false
+description: "Supercharge Your Hugo Website with Bootstrap! 🚀 Follow these easy steps to seamlessly integrate Bootstrap into your Hugo project.
+Elevate your web development skills and create stunning sites effortlessly.
+Dive into the ultimate guide now! 💻✨ #Hugo #BootstrapMagic #WebDevSecrets"
 ---
 To get started with the Hugo Bootstrap module, follow these simplified steps: